 I had never heard a singer sing like Warrel, with such a tormented anguish that was both painful and moving at times.
 He also sang about stuff I was starting to get into as a 14 year old.
 Politics.
 But mostly just the anti-capitalist wall-street kind of stuff that I was

 really digging with Rage Against the Machines.
 Anyhow, I jammed the cassette tape I had from Sanctuary, Into the Mirror Black, to pieces I loved it so much.
 I would later finally get a copy of their debut, Refuge Denied, but ITMB still holds a special place in my heart.
-Besides James Newsted and later, John Myung, Sanctuary’s Jim Sheppard was one of my first influences and my first bass lines sounded like JS rip-offs.
+Besides Jason Newsted and later, John Myung, Sanctuary’s Jim Sheppard was one of my first influences and my first bass lines sounded like JS rip-offs.

 Unfortunately, the band had broken up in 1992 and there didn’t seem to be any chance to hear any of these guys back in action.
 Especially, their enigmatic singer, Warrell Dane.